quadraturerules/quadraturerules/website/pages/libraries/fortran90.md

 ## Usage

-The library's function `single_integral_quadrature` can be used to write the points and weights of quadrature rules for a single integral into memory.
-The functions `single_integral_quadrature_points_size` and `single_integral_quadrature_weights_size` can be used to compute how large the arrays of doubles for the points and weights need to be.
+The library's function `single_integral_quadrature` can be used to get the points and weights of quadrature rules.
 For example the following snippet will create an order 3 Xiao--Gimbutas rule on a
 triangle:

 ```fortran